jvfe/wikidata_panglaodb/manuscripts/log_book.md

 ### 05/09

-* Made a script, similarity_check.py, to better match Panglao's items to wikidata QIDs.
+* Made a script, similarity_check.py, to better match Panglao's items to wikidata QIDs, ran the script and the results are in results/true_matches/.